Detroit and Owosso, Michigan

 In October of 1912, this picture appeared in the Owosso Argus Press.
 "A handsome horse ambulance, built by the Reliance Motor Truck Co. for the Louisiana Society for the Prevention of Cruelty to Animals is being exhibited on the streets of Owosso today by the company."
 This photo was taken in front of the Ambulance Station in New Orleans.

-When the City of Owosso learned that G.M. was pulling out of town, they were not happy as can be imagined, as they had subscribed $30,000 toward the construction of a manufacturing plant.
+When the City of Owosso learned that G.M. was pulling out of town in about 1912, they were not happy as can be imagined, as they had subscribed $30,000 toward the construction of a manufacturing plant.
 A.M.
 Bentley, feeling somewhat responsible, quickly brought in a company to take over the facility called American Mallables.
 This factory building was later extended from Michigan Ave. through to Washington St. Now the front of this hugh building faced Washington St. Years later Mid-West Abrasive Co., who manufactured sand paper products, occupied this site.

 Olds Motor Vehicle Company, Inc., the oldest unit of General Motors Corporation, is organized by Ransom E. Olds with a capital of $50,000 (5,000 shares of stock at $10 per share) and the first Oldsmobile is produced.

 Olds Motor Vehicle and Olds Gasoline Engine Works of Lansing merge to form Olds Motor Works.
 This new company is incorporated on May 8, 1899 with $500,000 capital.
 The first factory specifically for automobile manufacture in the United States is built by Olds in Detroit on Jefferson Avenue East.